 Sites will be safeguarded for the use(s) for which they have been allocated.
 The Council will only permit alternative uses on allocated sites if they are compatible with other plan objectives and policies, they do not harm the plan strategy and the applicant can demonstrate that the allocated use is:

 - a.
-No longer needed to meet planned development needs; and or - b.
-Not viable or deliverable for the allocated use and likely to remain so during the plan period.
+No longer needed to meet planned development needs; or - b.
+Not viable or deliverable and likely to remain so during the plan period.